• Skip to primary navigation

 What Is Email Field?

 The email field is the area on a webpage where you can insert an email address or field.
-This may include forms used to collect information about a person or areas for adding comments.
+This may include forms for collecting information about a person or areas for adding comments.
 Here’s how you can add email fields to your websites.

 Email field validation is one of the most critical tasks in any email-sending application.
-It ensures that each email a user sends has an associated correct address, name, and other required information.
+Test Email Validity ensures that each email a user sends has an associated correct address, name, and other required information.
 This article discusses how email validation test cases can be tested using accurate data and simple examples.

 Email Test Cases – UI

-• Check the webpage have the email field.
+• Check the webpage has the email field.

-• Check the label text of the email field is shown or not.
+• Check whether the label text of the email field is shown or not.

 • Check the label text is aligned with the email field.